 In May 2017 Facebook rolled out a pretty epic update to the pixel – epic because it was a massive power play and showed just how intent the platform is to improving advertising, the user experience as well as encroach on the search engine/Google sphere.

-You may have noticed it already, and perhaps thought nothing much of it.
+You may have noticed Facebook Microdata already, and perhaps thought nothing much of it.
 I’m talking about Microdata and a new automatic event called “SubscribedButtonClick”.

-In this post I’m going to walk you through the former, what it is and how to start the process of getting yours optimised properly.
+In this post I’m going to walk you through the former a little deeper, what it is and how to start the process of getting yours optimised properly in 2020.

 When using the Pixel Helper Tool, you may notice a new field called “Microdata” that triggers when the pixel loads on the site (see below).